osamuaoki/imediff/README.md

-For the build dependencies listed in `debian/control`, `debhelper-compat` and `dh-python` are purely for the Debian package building, so these are not essential for other platforms. `docbook-xsl` and `xsltproc` are for building manpage from xml source.
-Since manually refined resulting manpages are in the source, these are not really needed or used now.
+For the build dependencies listed in `debian/control`, `debhelper-compat` and `dh-python` are purely for the Debian package building, so these are not essential for other platforms.

+If you wish to update manpage from XML, `docbook-xsl` and `xsltproc` are needed for building manpage from xml source then manually touch up details.

 Code is not written for Windows compatibility in mind, yet.

-The `git-ime` command requires you to have some POSIX sell and the `git` command access.
+The `git-ime` command requires you to have some POSIX shell and the `git` command access.

 ## Note to developer and translator